Earning a Single Degree with More than one Concentration | 4 Years

 The concurrent degree program allows exceptionally capable students to combine their last year or two of undergraduate study with graduate study, resulting in the simultaneous completion of both a baccalaureate degree and a master's degree.
 Eligible students will have achieved a record of academic excellence that demonstrates depth as well as breadth.
 Entrance requirements into this program are numerous and quite specific.
 Interested students are advised to acquaint themselves with program guidelines early in their college career.

 Students who meet entrance requirements for the Concurrent Degree Program apply to both the Committee on Academic Standing (CAS) and to the Graduate School in their sixth term of study.
 No late applications are accepted.
 Approved applications are then reviewed by the Graduate Council and the appropriate department, which may place additional requirements on admission to this special program.
-Review the petition available on this site and contact Dean Oludurotimi Adetunji for more information.
+Review the petition available here and contact Dean Oludurotimi Adetunji for more information.

 Earning a Bachelor's Degree and a Master's Degree | 5 Years

 Brown’s 5th-year Master’s Program allows degree-seeking Brown undergraduates to pursue a master’s degree in select departments in the year immediately following completion of the undergraduate degree.
 Eligible students must apply for admission to this program before they complete the baccalaureate degree.
 Admission must be approved by the department in which the master’s degree is sought as well as by the Graduate School.
 Academic departments that participate in this program are listed in the PDF below.
 Contact Shayna Kessel, Associate Dean for Masters and Professional Programs in the School for Professional Studies, for more information.